jacver/jacver/README.md

-Hello, I'm Jacob Vernau and I am currently taking a Javascript course and learning HTML and CSS.
+Hello!
+I am Jacob.
+I'm currently learning Javascript, HTML, and CSS.

 <!---
 jacver/jacver is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.